-- ✓ Guidelines
+- ✓ Grant Guidelines

-- Application Form
+- ✓ Application Form

-- Proposed Funding Agreement Template (including terms and conditions of the funding)
+- ✓ Sample Funding Agreement Template (including terms and conditions of the funding)

 - ✓ Risk Assessment Template

-About the Healing Country Grant Program
+4. About the Helping Country Grant Program

-The Reef Trust Partnership's Healing Country Grant Program (the Grant Program) is a competitive grants program which provides \$3 million in grant funding to eligible Traditional Owners to lead and collaborate on activities that reflect their aspirations and traditional obligations to connect, care for, heal and restore Reef Country in the Great Barrier Reef World Heritage Area region.
+The Reef Trust Partnership's Helping Country Grant Program (the Grant Program) is a competitive grants program which provides a total of \$5 million in grant funding to eligible Traditional Owners to lead and collaborate on activities that reflect their aspirations and cultural obligations to connect, care for, heal and maintain the condition of the Great Barrier Reef and its Catchment areas.

-This program is part of the Traditional Owner Reef Protection Component's Reef Restoration and Adaptation Science (RRAS) work area.
-It forms part of the Reef Trust Partnership Agreement and contributes to improving the engagement of Traditional Owners in the protection of the Great Barrier Reef World Heritage Area.
-The Partnership includes an investment of \$100 million to address RRAS, with ten percent of this investment (\$10m) allocated to supporting work that will increase Traditional Owner-led projects.
+This program is part of the Traditional Owner Reef Protection Component that is specifically focussed on activating Traditional Owner-led Reef protection and restoration activities.
+It forms part of the Reef Trust Partnership Agreement and contributes to improving the engagement of Traditional Owners in protection and restoration of the Great Barrier Reef World Heritage Area and Catchments.